Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking: Stage II: Independent feature learning

 With Thm.~\ref{thm:local_maxima}, we know that each node of the hidden layers will learn various representations.
 The question is whether they are sufficient to reconstruct the target $\tilde Y$ and how efficient they are. \begin{restatable}[Target Reconstruction]{theorem}{reconstructionoftarget} Assume (1) $\cE$ is optimized in complex domain $\cc$, (2) for each irrep $k$, there are $m^2_k d^2_k$ pairs of learned weights $\vw = [\vu; \pm P\vu]$ whose associated rank-1 matrices $\{\vu\vu^*\}$ form a complete bases for $\cH_k$ and (3) the top layer $V$ also learns with $\eta=0$, then $\hat Y = \tilde Y$. \end{restatable} From the theorem, we know that $K = 2\sum_{k\neq 0} m^2_k d^2_k \le 2 \left[(M-\irrepcnt{H})^2 + \irrepcnt{H} - 1\right]$ suffice.
 In particular, for Abelian group, $\irrepcnt{H} = M - 1$ and $K = 2M - 2$.
 This is much more efficient than a pure memorization solution that would require $M^2$ nodes, i.e., each node memorizes a single pair $(h_1,h_2) \in H\times H$.

 \textbf{Assumptions of the theorem}.
 Training the model in an end-to-end manner automatically satisfies the assumption (3).
 If we initialize the weights randomly, then with high probability, the resulting $\vu$ are not collinear and the assumption (2) can be satisfied.
 For assumption (1), interestingly, no such theorem can be stated in the real domain $\rr$, because in $\rr$, the subspace of orthogonal matrices, which group representations belong to, is not covered by the subspace of symmetric matrices spanned by $\{\vu\vu^\top\}$.
 In contrast, in the complex domain $\cc$, the subspace of unitary matrices can be represented by Hermitian matrices.
 Does that mean that the real representation is not that useful?
 Not really.
 If we change $\vw=[\vu;\pm P\vu]$ slightly to $\vw=[\vu;\pm P \vu']$ in which $\vu'$ is a small perturbation of $\vu$, then Thm.~\ref{thm:predictedtarget} holds for real solutions.
 This happens in the stage III when end-to-end backpropagation refines the representation.
+Fig.~\ref{fig:loss-complex-weights} shows that using complex weights still works and may grok faster.